Music FAQ

 Original Music

-An original soundtrack can breath new life into a movie, making it feel alive and stand out against those using stock production libraries.
-Instead of editing your film to fit existing music, a composer can craft an original bespoke score that is reacting authentically to the emotions and rhythms in your film.
-You might not know any musicians, but 48 Hours can be the perfect opportunity to reach out and connect.
-48Hours is a fantastic opportunity for emerging composers to practice their craft, and to meet filmmakers.
+An original soundtrack can breathe life into a movie, making it stand out against those using stock production libraries.
+Instead of editing your film to fit existing music, a composer can craft an original, bespoke score that reacts to the emotions and rhythms in your film.
+You might not know any musicians, but 48Hours can be the perfect opportunity to reach out and connect with some.
+48Hours is a fantastic opportunity for emerging composers to practice their craft and to meet filmmakers so don't be afraid to approach them.

 Subscription Music

 Increasingly people are using subscription sites for music.
 This is where you pay an annual fee and can select from a collection of music.
-The license agreements on these sites varies and it is best to check with them to make sure that your subscription covers your use in a 48Hours film.
+The license agreements on these sites vary and it is best to check with them to make sure that your subscription covers use in a 48Hours film.

 Music Loops

 There are many computer programs out there that use looped musical tracks to allow you to generate new songs or music by mixing together the loops e.g. Garageband.
-It is important when using looped music that you ensure that all the loops you use are royalty-free (i.e you don't need to pay to use them) and also allows you to use them for commercial means.
+It is important when using looped music that you ensure that all the loops you use are royalty-free (i.e you don't need to pay to use them) and also allow you to use them for commercial means.

 Other websites offer various types of 'royalty free' loops.
 You must be careful when downloading 'royalty free' loops because often the sites have provisos, either stating that the loops are only royalty-free if used for non-profit or personal projects (which isn't suitable for the 48Hours), or at the least, they require some sort of mention in the credits for their use.
-So you should always read the terms and conditions and abide by them.
+So you should always read the terms and conditions and make sure you abide by them.

 Production Music

 Production Music is music specifically made for inclusion in film, television or internet production.
-Production music will often come from a library and there is a charge for using production music.
-However, it is designed to be easier to get the rights to use than other published music so you won't need to negotiate on a case by case basis for your tracks.
-There is a pre-arranged rate to use the track (broken into how many lots of 30 seconds you use, and where and what you are using the music for).
+Production music will often come from a library and there is a charge for using it.
+There is usually a pre-arranged rate to use tracks (broken into how many seconds you use, and where and what you are using the music for).

 Recorded Music and Songs